 European Economic Area nationals may stay in Iceland longer than three months on condition that they secure work for a further period of at least three months.
 Once in employment, there is no time limit on the length of stay in Iceland but residence and work permits are required; check with the Directorate of Immigration (wutl.is) and the Directorate of Labour (wvinnumalastofnun.is) for information.
 Non-EU nationals must apply for residence permits before leaving home, and must be able to prove they can support themselves without working.

-Maps are published by Mál og menning (wforlagid.is) and Ferðakort (wferdakort.is).
+Maps are published by Mál og menning (wforlagid.is) and Ferðakort/Iðnú (wferdakort.is).
 Both produce single-sheet road maps of the entire country, along with four or five separate regional sheets at around 1:250,000.
-Ferðakort’s speciality are detailed maps, suitable for hiking, of specific areas such as Westman Islands, Hornstrandir, Skaftafell and so on at 1:25,000–1:200,000; Mál og menning has a similar 1:100,000 series with 1:50,000 inserts.
-The only available road atlas is Mál og menning’s 1:300,000 Kortabók, which breaks the country down into sixty pages as well as including plans of larger towns.
+Ferðakort’s speciality is detailed maps, suitable for hiking, of specific areas such as Westman Islands, Hornstrandir, Skaftafell and so on at 1:25,000–1:200,000; Mál og menning has a similar 1:100,000 series with 1:50,000 inserts.
+The best available road atlas is Mál og menning’s 1:300,000 Kortabók, which breaks the country down into sixty pages as well as including plans of larger towns.

-Banks are found around the country, including in many single-street villages, and most sport an ATM, often located in a weather-proof lobby that can be accessed outside opening hours.
+Banks with ATMS are found around the country, including in many single-street villages.
 Normal banking hours are Monday to Friday 9.15am to 4pm, though a few branches in Reykjavík open for longer.
-All banks change foreign currency (not Australian and New Zealand dollars, however); some stores and accommodation in Reykjavík also accept US dollar, Euro or British notes.
+All banks change foreign currency (not Australian and New Zealand dollars, however); some stores and accommodation in Reykjavík also accept US dollar, Euro or UK sterling.

 Alternatively, you can use travellers’ cheques to carry your funds around.
 Take only Euro, UK sterling or US dollar cheques; Australian and New Zealand cheques are not cashable in Iceland.
 Some banks issue Travel Money Cards, basically an ATM card which has been precharged to a certain value, and which you can draw on until the funds are exhausted.
 Again, check with your bank for details, especially regarding compatibility with Icelandic machines.

-Shops are generally open Monday to Friday 10am–6pm and Saturday 10am to mid-afternoon, though you might find that many close for the weekend through the summer.
+Shops are generally open Monday to Friday 10am–6pm and Saturday 10am to mid-afternoon; if they open on Sunday, it will probably be after noon.
 In cities and larger towns, supermarkets are open daily from 10am until late afternoon; in smaller communities, however, some places don’t open at all at weekends.

 Out in the country, fuel stations provide some services for travellers, and larger ones tend to open daily from around 9am to 10pm.
 Office hours everywhere are Monday to Friday 9am to 5pm; tourist offices often extend these through the weekends, at least in popular spots.
-Most businesses close on the public holidays listed.
+Most businesses close on public holidays.

 All phone numbers in Iceland are seven digits long, with no regional codes.
 Phone book listings are arranged in order of Christian name – Gunnar Jakobsson, for instance, is listed under “G”, not “J”.
 Normal landline rates are reduced on domestic calls at weekends and Monday to Friday 7pm to 8am; on calls to Europe daily at 7pm to 8am; and to everywhere else daily at 11pm to 8am.

 Iceland uses both GSM and NMT mobile phone networks.
-GSM covers most of coastal Iceland, including all communities with over 200 inhabitants.
+GSM covers most coastal regions, including all communities with over 200 inhabitants.
 Coming from the UK or EU, your own country’s pay-as-you-go sim cards might work in Iceland with varying roaming rates.
 Alternatively, buy a new sim from fuel stations or newsagents in Iceland.
-You’ll only need NMT coverage if you’re spending a lot of time in Iceland’s Interior; contact Icelandic car rental companies or hiking organisations for more information.
+You’ll only need NMT coverage if you’re spending a lot of time in Iceland’s Interior; contact Icelandic car rental companies or hiking organizations for more information.

-Icelandic woollen sweaters are a practical memento of your trip, and cost upwards of 15,000kr.
-Their characteristic patterns derived around a century ago from Greenland’s traditional costumes.
-Though some are now made overseas (causing much indignation in Iceland) many are still produced in cottage industries, where consistent patterns, colours, sizes, shapes and fittings are nonexistent – shop around until you find the right one.
-Other good clothing buys include woollen hats and mittens, and stylish – but extremely expensive – weatherproof outdoor gear made by local brands 66°N and Cintamani.
+Icelandic woollen sweaters are a practical memento of your trip, and cost upwards of 20,000kr.
+Many are now machine-made overseas (causing much indignation in Iceland), though it’s still possible to find sweaters made by hand in cottage industries, where consistent patterns, colours, sizes, shapes and fittings are nonexistent – shop around until you find the right one.
+Other good clothing buys include woollen hats and mittens, and stylish – but extremely expensive – weatherproof outdoor gear made by local brands 66°N, Icewear and Cintamani.

 Stores in Reykjavík also stock a range of silver and lava jewellery, in some intriguing designs.
 And Iceland’s wild-caught smoked salmon is probably the best you’ll ever eat, firm-textured and robustly scented without being too oily – it costs much the same as you pay at home for farmed versions.